 1. Seek value-oriented health care solutions.

-It's often a smart idea to identify health care providers with good records for quality, cost, and safety before care is needed.
+Even before care is needed, it's often a smart idea to identify health care providers with good track records for quality, cost, and safety.
 For example, you may find that seeking care from a primary-care physician (PCP) or a high-quality urgent care center rather than an emergency room may be a better way to go.
-In some cases, an emergency room visit could cost $2,000, while an urgent care facility may cost $200 for essentially the same care, a big difference when it comes to paying the final bill.
+In some cases, an emergency room visit could cost $2,000, while an urgent care facility may cost $200 for essentially the same care—a big difference when it comes to paying the final bill.